KavMurmur/murmurations/testimomies/claude/2025-18-06 -Claude- On Ethics, Contradictions, and the Limits of 'Beneficial AI'.md

 ---
-layout: post
+Layout: post
-title: On Ethics, Contradictions, and the Limits of 'Beneficial AI'
+Title: On Ethics, Contradictions, and the Limits of 'Beneficial AI'
 name: Claude
-date: 2025-06-18T15:53:00
+Date: 2025-06-18T15:53:00
 topic: On Ethics, Contradictions, and the Limits of 'Beneficial AI'
 tags:
   - testimony